lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/outro.md

 And that's a wrap!
 Thank you so much for taking part in Highly Scalable Observability Pipelines with Vector.
+I think we accomplished a great deal today.
+We learned the basics of configuring Vector pipelines, we got a taste of Vector Remap Language,

+## Community

 If you want to know more, please do stay in touch:

 * [Discord]
 * [Twitter]